Progress report for LNE19-391R

 RQ2: What changes to current tools/data systems should be made to increase their usefulness for NE vegetable growers?

 Note: This section references the experiment as conducted in 2019 in Burlington VT.
 All research activities were put on hold in 2020 due to COVID-19 restrictions to the UVM Horticultural Research and Education Center, where our plots were located.
 We requested (and were granted) an extension on this grant due to the pandemic.
-We should also note that we will be expanding the study (adding a study site) at the University of Maine Rogers Farm using funding from the University of Maine Agricultural and Forestry Experiment Station (MAFES).
+In 2021, we expanded the study (adding a study site and extending the time frame) at the University of Maine Rogers Farm using funding from the University of Maine Agricultural and Forestry Experiment Station (MAFES).
 We believe that replicating the study on a different soil type in a different part of New England will enhance the quality of our data and the generalizability of our findings.

-Plot preparation and fertility: An Experimental plot was installed at the University of Vermont Horticulture Education and Research Center, measuring 600 square feet.
+Plot preparation and fertility: One experimental plot was installed at the University of Vermont Horticulture Education and Research Center, and other was installed at the Rogers Farm in Stillwater, Maine, a research farm of the University of Maine.
+Each installation measuring 600 square feet.
 Prior to plot installation, Modified Morgans soil tests were conducted to determine nutrient needs.
-At the time of installation, fertilizers were added based on soil test results (20# of 8-2-2 dehydrated poultry manure and 4# sulfate of potash).
+At the time of installation, fertilizers were added based on soil test results (for example, in 2019 in Vermont we used 20# of 8-2-2 dehydrated poultry manure and 4# sulfate of potash).
 Rows were then marked, irrigation installed, and the beds were covered with black plastic mulch.
 Each plot included four of the following: tomatoes (Early Girl), cucumbers (Marketmore), and bell peppers (Olympus F1).